luciferchase/chase_hospitals/README.md

 ![about us](https://github.com/LuciferChase/chase_hospitals/blob/master/Data/Images/Screenshots/about.jpg)

 ## Installation
 Clone or fork this project.
 Make sure to download the complete project.
-See dependacies to install additional libraries.
+See dependencies to install additional libraries.

 ## Default Data:
 Database Used 	- 	chase_hospitals